 You need to take a valid hunting permit with you at all times to legally hunt on land managed by DOC.

-You can also request a permit from your local DOC office.
+- You need to request the permit from your local DOC office

 It is your responsibility to: